Contact us Email

 Take an Ireland golf vacation with Premier Golf

-Premier Golf has been arranging golf tours to Ireland since 1988 and with a full-time office in the country and close relationships with ground handlers, you will be well looked after when booking a trip through us.
-Expect to be greeted by a Premier Golf representative when you arrive in Ireland and begin your Irish golf holiday.
+Premier Golf has been arranging Ireland golf trips since 1988, so we know a thing or two about planning the perfect vacation here.
+With a full-time office in the country and close relationships with ground handlers, you can rest assured that you will be well looked after when booking a trip through us.

-Our golf travel specialists develop specific programs for each individual trip to ensure you get the most out of your experience.
-With direct flights from multiple US cities, Ireland provides an ideal golfing vacation.
+Our golf travel specialists take pride in developing specific programs for each trip, ensuring you get the most out of your experience.
+With direct flights from multiple US cities, and a warm Irish welcome guaranteed, Ireland provides an ideal golfing vacation.

-Get in touch with our representatives to create your own custom luxury golf trip to Ireland.
+Get in touch with our representatives to create your custom luxury golfing break in Ireland.

 Ireland Golf Reviews